-Due to axles being either straight or drop bar, the ball height will vary.
+Due to variations in axle configuration, the ball height will vary.
 To find the correct height for the ball hitch, set your trailer on a flat and level surface in level position.
 Measure from the inside of the ball socket to the ground, approximately 18 to 22 inches, for correct spacing.
 You may wish to add 1 to 2 inches to this amount to compensate for the sag of suspension of the towing vehicle when hooked to the RV.